StratCom conference in Omaha warns of nuclear threats growing in Far East

 “Now we see this very complex atmosphere that is more than just Russia,” Chancellor said.

 He noted that Russia has modernized its entire nuclear arsenal since 2010.
-Its leaders have lately proposed six new weapon systems, five of them nuclear.
+Its leaders have lately proposed six new weapons systems, five of them nuclear.

 At the same time, he said, China is developing new submarine-launched cruise missiles and has set a goal of stockpiling 1,000 weapons by the end of the decade.